zachmprince/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/surrogate_creation.md

 !listing NearestPointTrainer.h start=_sample_points end=_sample_points include-end=true

-### initialSetup

-Since [UserObjects](UserObjects/index.md) are constructed before [Samplers](Samplers/index.md) and [VectorPostprocessors](VectorPostprocessors/index.md), the sampler and vector postprocessor variables need to be set in `initialSetup`:

-!listing NearestPointTrainer.C re=void\sNearestPointTrainer::initialSetup.*?^}

-`_values_distributed` simply determines whether the values in the vector postprocessor are distributed, which necessitates different indices when looping through them.
-Since the definition of these variables is outside the constructor, they need to be pointers:

-!listing NearestPointTrainer.h start=/// Sampler end=_values_ptr include-end=true

-### initialize
+### preTrain

-`initialize` is called before `execute` is called for all [UserObjects](UserObjects/index.md).
-For [NearestPointTrainer.md], a check of the size of the sampler is performed and vector postprocessor and resize `_sample_points` appropriately:
+`preTrain` is called before the sampler loop.
+This is typically where the model data is resized based on the inputted predictor and response data.
+In [NearestPointTrainer.md], this is where the variable `_sampler_data` is resized based on the number of parameters and samples.

-!listing NearestPointTrainer.C re=void\sNearestPointTrainer::initialize.*?^}
+!listing NearestPointTrainer.C re=void\sNearestPointTrainer::preTrain.*?^}

-Note that `getNumberOfRows()` is used to size the array, this is so that each processor contains a portion of the samples and results.
-We will gather all samples in `finalize`.

-### execute
+### train

-`execute` is where the actual training occurs.
-Here, a loop through the local processor's samples is performed to gather the parameter data and results:
+`train` is called within the local loop of samples.
+[SamplerTrainer.C] offers several protected member variables that the derived class can use for training, including `_row`, `_p`, `_local_p`, `_data`, and `_val`. `_row` is the global row index of the sampling matrix, while `_p` and `_local_p` are the global and local data index, respectively. `_data` is the current row of the sampler matrix (predictor data) and `_val` is value from the inputted vector (response data).
+[NearestPointTrainer.md] uses these to fill in the `_sampler_data` variable.

-!listing NearestPointTrainer.C re=void\sNearestPointTrainer::execute.*?^}
+!listing NearestPointTrainer.C re=void\sNearestPointTrainer::train.*?^}

-The `offset` variable is defined by whether or not the vector postprocessor values are distributed.
-Also, the `ind` variable defines the offset for saving the distributed samples.

-### finalize
+### postTrain

-`finalize` is called after `execute` is called for all [UserObjects](UserObjects/index.md).
+`postTrain` is called after the sampler loop is completed.
 This is typically where processor communication happens.
-Here, we use `finalize` to gather all the local `_sample_points` so that each processor has the full copy. `_communicator.allgather` makes it so that every processor has a copy of the full array and `_communicator.gather` makes it so that only one of the processors has the full copy, the latter is typically used because outputting only happens on the root processor.
+Here, we use `postTrain` to gather all the local `_sample_points` so that each processor has the full copy. `_communicator.allgather` makes it so that every processor has a copy of the full array and `_communicator.gather` makes it so that only one of the processors has the full copy, the latter is typically used because outputting only happens on the root processor.
 See [libMesh::Parallel::Communicator](http://libmesh.github.io/doxygen/classlibMesh_1_1Parallel_1_1Communicator.html) for more communication options.

-!listing NearestPointTrainer.C re=void\sNearestPointTrainer::finalize.*?^}
+!listing NearestPointTrainer.C re=void\sNearestPointTrainer::postTrain.*?^}

 ## Creating a Surrogate

 This example will go over the creation of [NearestPointSurrogate](NearestPointSurrogate.md).
-[Surrogates](Surrogates/index.md) are a specialized version of a [GeneralUserObject.md] that must have the `evaluate` public member function.
+[Surrogates](Surrogates/index.md)  must have the `evaluate` public member function.
 The `validParams` for a surrogate will generally define how the surrogate is evaluated.
 [NearestPointSurrogate.md] does not have any options for the method of evaluation.

 ### Constructor